IAIK/LVI-NULLify/README.md

 ```
 inside the `sgx-sdk` folder.

-Again follow the Intel documentation on how to install the PSW from the `sgx-sdk/linux-sgx` directory.
+Now follow the Intel documentation on how to install the PSW from the `sgx-sdk/linux-sgx` directory.

 ## Install patched SDK
 As last step build install the patched SDK from `sgx-sdk/linux-sgx`, following the Intel documentation.